officialjaware/terraform-google-secops-byop-byoid/README.md

 1. Clone this repo.

-1. Input the appropriate variable values.
+1. Input the appropriate variable values in your own variables file (example is provided in `variables.auto.tfvars.example`)

 1. Run the following Terraform commands: